Taylor Law Group, PLLC logo – Tucson criminal defense law firm

 • Fact-Checked

-This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
-This page was approved by ou owner, Douglas W. "Doug" Taylor, Sr., who has 25+ years of legal experience as a former Pima County judge and elected official, and a criminal and DV defense and restraining order lawyer.
+This page has been written, edited, and reviewed by our owner, Doug Taylor, who has 25+ years of legal experience as a former Pima County judge and elected official, and a criminal and DV defense and restraining order lawyer.
 Our last modified date shows when this page was last reviewed.

 April 29, 2026